Story

 Alexander Neibaur, Diary, LDS Archives, Pg.
 20

 September 30 [1846].
-Indians taking horses, a number of the Br. following in pursuit unsuccessful.
+Indians taking horses, a number of the Br.

 Alexander Neibaur, Diary, LDS Archives, Pg.
 20